yarinyc/Distributed-system---OCR/README.txt

    1) Check whether there is a manager node already running.
 If not, it will initialize a manger ec2 node to start running.
    2) Send a task message to the manager (sent using the shared localToManagerSQS queue)
    3) Wait for a response from the manager (polling it's own unique ManagerToLocalSQS queue)
-   3) Upon response if all went well, download results file from the S3 bucket
+   3) Upon response if all went well, download results from the S3 bucket
    4) Create HTML final output file and save it to outputs folder
    5) If "terminate" was passed as a command line argument, the localApp will send a termination message to the manager to shut down all ec2 services